Our news, cryptocurrencies guides and tutorials

 - Consolidation fee for an accepted transaction.

 Consolidation is the consolidation of funds at one address.
-This is done to reduce the commission on subsequent transactions.
+This is done to reduce the fee on subsequent transactions.
 For example, on the Bitcoin network, a fee is charged for 1 entry, and on the Ethereum network, a fee is charged for re-sending funds to the main address.
 You can read more in our article What is consolidation?.